Antarctica & Patagonia Expedition (Southbound)

 Relax and learn as we cruise to Argentina

 After four incredible days in Antarctica, we’ll sail back across the Drake Passage toward warmer weather in Argentina, giving you an opportunity to enjoy life on board.
-There are plenty of things to do.

 Visit the Science Center and find out more about the things you’ve seen, or use the time to sort through your photos and get editing tips from our onboard photographer.